 - 1 package chicken flavor ramen noodle soup

-- 2 tsp dried herbs - (or your favorite seasoning mix; see Recipe Note #1)
+- 2 teaspoon dried herbs, (or your favorite seasoning mix; see Recipe Note #1)

-- 2 tbsp cream - (or use half and half, whole milk, or evaporated milk)
+- 2 tablespoon cream, (or use half and half, whole milk, or evaporated milk)

 - Pour the broken-up noodles into a deep, BPA-free, microwave-safe bowl.
 I add enough water to cover the noodles, and then put the bowl in the microwave.
 Cook for 4 minutes on high.